 - Faster burst: Shoots at higher frequency (5.9 vs 4.2 flaps/sec) to capture the decisive moment.

-Arguments in favor of the Canon EOS M3:
+Advantages of the Canon EOS M3:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

-- Faster shutter: Has a higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More flexible: Takes interchangeable lenses and can thus be used with specialty optics.